 4. Individual Therapy / Group Therapy

 Individual therapy cuts to the very core of the addictive behavior of abuse and marijuana relapse.
 Most health insurance companies provide cover for group therapy.
 This is if they don’t pay for individual therapy.
-In-patient and out-patient rehabs are worth checking out.
+Inpatient and outpatient treatment programs are worth checking out.

 5. Find A Sport or Activity That You Enjoy